ianes1978/typescript-nodejs-starter/README.md

 # typescript-nodejs-starter

-Starter project NodeJS with Express/MongooseDB/Joy/Winston/Helmet/Jest
+Starter project NodeJS with Express/MongooseDB/Joy/Winston/Helmet/Jest.
+Refactoring in typscript and bundled with webpack.

 ## Install: